verycoldyiting/MAD25_T02_Team1/README.md

 * On "Save Changes", the uploadImageAndUpdate() function uploads the image to Firebase Storage under profile_images/{uid}/{randomUUID}.jpg using putFile().
 * Retrieves the permanent download URL and saves it to the profileImageUrl field in Firestore, ensuring the profile picture persists across any device or session.

-## Enhanced Stage 1 Feature: Upload Of Profile Picture from the Edit Profile Page [Natalie Wong]
+## Enhanced Stage 1 Feature: Change Of Password on Edit Profile Page [Natalie Wong]
 The original Edit Profile page had no password change functionality.
 I added a full in-page password change section with Firebase re-authentication for security.
 1. Password Fields with Visibility Toggles
 * Added three password fields: currentPassword, newPassword, and confirmPassword, each with their own boolean state for visibility toggling.